benhook1013/space-game/milestone-polish.md

 ## Design Notes

-- A procedural `StarfieldComponent` supplies the parallax background.
+- A parallax starfield uses Flame's `ParallaxComponent` for the background.
 - Centralise audio assets in `assets.dart` and play them through a small audio service.
 - Persist the high score with `shared_preferences` using a lightweight storage